 These properties and their documentation can be found here.

 LDAPAuthenticator you can do so in a rolling fashion with no downtime as long as you are using

 AllowAllAuthenticator to start with, or you handle auth failures from both LDAP and your old password authenticator in your client and try the alternate auth on the next request.
 Pre-creating the LDAP users in

 system.roles is also possible however not recommended as you will need to store the LDAP user passwords in Cassandra for it to work.

-Alternatively you can do the switch with downtime with no issues however this requires turning off all the nodes simultaneously.
-To ensure no errors on startup due to creation of service roles you should start one node first and wait until it’s running before starting the rest of the nodes.
+Alternatively, you can do the switch with downtime with no issues however this requires turning off all the nodes simultaneously.
+To ensure no errors on startup due to the creation of service roles you should start one node first and wait until it’s running before starting the rest of the nodes.

 You can find the LDAP authenticator source code on GitHub here, with instructions on setup and usage in the README.
-Currently the authenticator is supported for 2.2, 3.0, and 3.11 versions.
+Currently, the authenticator is supported for 2.2, 3.0, and 3.11 versions.
 Use the corresponding branch in the repo for your desired version.